What's the damage?Generate

 Intrigued by the discovery that her son had a classroom mortgage and was earning a paycheck for his classroom job, the employee contacted her son's teacher.
 He told her about Rafe Esquith, a California teacher, and handed her the book There Are No Shortcuts.

-Then Vanguard set out to build on the ideas from Mr. Esquith's book and to make them available, free of charge, to teachers everywhere, knowing that the more help we can provide to educators, the more they can do to teach children financial skills that can last a lifetime.
+With Mr. Esquith's approval, Vanguard set out to build on the ideas from the book and to make them available, free of charge, to teachers everywhere, knowing that the more help we can provide to educators, the more they can do to teach children financial skills that can last a lifetime.

 Vanguard employees were invited to donate their time and expertise to the project and have done so enthusiastically.
 As a result, we are able to offer program guides and supporting materials to any U.S. teacher who wants to try this method of classroom management, and to help his or her students learn the benefits of financial responsibility by experiencing it.

 If you have questions or would like to give us feedback about the My Classroom Economy program or this website please contact us.

 Vanguard is one of the world's largest investment management firms, serving more than 10 million investors in the United States and abroad.
 We are unique among mutual fund companies because we're client-owned (Vanguard is owned by its funds, which are owned by our clients).

 Our clients come first in everything we do.
 Vanguard has long advocated for investor education, recognizing the correlation between investment success and the application of basic financial principles.